 That is what separates a real relationship from a digital crush.

-If the connection is strong, talk honestly about meeting:
+If the connection is strong, talk honestly about meeting.
+In London that includes:

-A relationship can absolutely begin online, but at some point it has to enter real life.
+An online relationship can absolutely begin in London, but at some point it has to enter real life.

 Yes.
 Many modern relationships begin online.
 What matters is honesty, consistency, video-based communication, and eventually meeting in person.